Crowbar97/ScreenRecorder/README.md

     - making screenshot
 - lastly we compile all screenshots in a video file

+So this algorithm produces next features:
-bring window to the front (if not), and get screenshot size and position of the target window is calculated only in first time
+- since position and size of the target window is calculated only on the preparation step => if some of these parameters will change during recording, we will get video with grabage content

-problem: frequent bringing window to front may interferes with your work on computer
+- frequent system calls for bringing window to the front may interferes with user's work on computer

 ### Current problems to solve:
 - very slow screenshot rate?
 Need to find library for getting screenshots faster than pyautogui?